Frimley and Camberley Urban District

-Frimley and Camberley was an urban district in Surrey, England from 1894 to 1974.
+Frimley and Camberley was an urban district in Surrey, England, from 1894 to 1974.

 Area

-Frimley and Camberley consisted of the villages of Frimley, Mytchett, Frimley Green, nascent town of Camberley and the 20th century military community of Frimley, Deepcut.
+Frimley and Camberley consisted of the villages of Frimley, Mytchett, Frimley Green, the nascent town of Camberley and the 20th century military community of Frimley, Deepcut.
 Under the Local Government Act 1972 it merged with Bagshot Rural District to form Surrey Heath district on 1 April 1974.

 The council offices were on the London Road in Camberley.
 The building was converted into residential properties in the 1980s when new offices were built for Surrey Heath Borough Council.